 I know how desirable it is to allay that public feeling, and I should have been glad if the circumstances had justified me in giving visible proof that the authorities are not heedless or indifferent.

-I beg to assure... the House that neither the Home Office nor Scotland-yard will leave a stone unturned in order to bring to justice the perpetrators of these abominable crimes which have outraged the feelings of the entire community.
+I beg to assure...the House that neither the Home Office nor Scotland-yard will leave a stone unturned in order to bring to justice the perpetrators of these abominable crimes which have outraged the feelings of the entire community.

 It should be noted that, despite the Home Offices refusal to offer a reward, several private individuals, as well as the Lord Mayor of the City of London, did offer rewards, none of which resulted in the killer's apprehension.

-PROBLEMS FOR THE JACK THE RIPPER POLICE INVESTIGATION
+THE JACK THE RIPPER POLICE INVESTIGATION

 The 1888 police, therefore, could only pursue their enquiries in the hope that a lucky break might lead them